dbmdz/mirador-plugins/README.md

 ## Bookmarkable Viewer State

-Modifies Mirador to dynamically update the URL hash to reflect the currently selected view type (image, book, etc), manifest and canvas and to reconstruct a Mirador session from such an URL hash.
+Modifies Mirador to dynamically update the URL to reflect the currently selected view type (image, book, etc), manifest and canvas and to reconstruct a Mirador session from such an URL hash.
 This allows users to bookmark the (partial) state of Mirador and restore it at a later time.

+The syntax of the URL is compatible with the [work-in-progress IIIF Drag-and-Drop pattern](http://zimeon.github.io/iiif-dragndrop/).

 This plugins comes with a major caveat, namely that the URL is only updated if there is a single slot in the viewer.
 This is due to the fact that more